This Land Delightful Doodles

 What to Know About Health Disorder Testing

 All dogs have a risk for hereditary health disorders.
-Testing helps to identify and reduce or eliminate the chances of our Doodles developing those disorders that can be identified through physical exam, veterinary imaging, and DNA.
+Testing helps to reduce or eliminate the chances of our Doodles developing those disorders that can be identified through physical exam, veterinary imaging, and DNA.

 We certify all recommended structural areas through OFA, use multiple DNA laboratories for maximum accuracy, and add additional testing when emerging science shows it may benefit the welfare, healthspan, and lifespan of our dogs.